 - How can the Lamont Summer Intern Program help me?

-This summer internship is a chance to focus on a specific research topic, learn the skills (lab, computer modeling or whatever) needed to make sense of the data which you may collect yourself or may have it provided to you, and to come to a conclusion about the question you set out to answer.
+This summer internship is a chance to focus on a specific research topic, learn the skills (lab, computer modeling or whatever) needed to make sense of the data that you may collect yourself or may have provided to you, and to come to a conclusion about the question you set out to answer.
 There is no substitute for such experience inside the framework of the college experience.

 Completing an internship - or several – can help ease your transition from college to career.
 While not too many people leave school with a definition of their ‘dream job’ established, an internship can help you narrow your professional focus by allowing you the opportunity to explore different fields.
 Internships are also a good tool to help you improve your resume, develop professional skills and network.

 - Why should I choose the Lamont Summer Intern Program?

 Lamont has world-class scientists in many scientific disciplines: climate modeling, atmospheric sciences, paleo-climatology, biogeochemistry, marine geophysics, marine geology, physical oceanography, seismology, marine biology, isotope geochemistry, etc. The internship at Lamont allows you to work one on one with these scientists, rather than as one of many students in a classroom setting.
 With a relatively modest time investment of ten weeks, you can discover if you enjoy scientific research and if you would like being a graduate student.

 - How do I apply?